TREASURIES-Longer-dated yields rise before this week's $103 bln refunding

 By Karen Brettell

-NEW YORK, Aug 7 (Reuters) - Benchmark U.S. Treasury yields rose on Monday but held below almost nine-month highs reached on Friday before the U.S. Treasury Department will this week sell $103 billion in coupon-bearing debt.
+NEW YORK, Aug 7 (Reuters) - Benchmark U.S. Treasury yields rose on Monday but held below almost nine-month highs reached on Friday ahead of the U.S. Treasury Department's sale this week of $103 billion in coupon-bearing debt.

 Yields have risen since the Treasury last week forecast higher issuance for the third quarter than previously expected and as Fitch Ratings cut its credit rating on the United States from the top investment grade.